-- Findings will generate evidence for policymakers on the impact of labor organizing and unionization on patient outcomes, labor market outcomes, and the relationship between the two.
+- Generate evidence for policymakers on the impact of labor organizing and unionization on patient outcomes, labor market outcomes, and the relationship between the two.

 The theory of change is that the process of labor organizing will lead to changes in the wages and benefits of health care workers, which will improve patient outcomes by both changing the composition of the workforce and by making the same workers more productive; and that labor organizing will also (through unionization) lead to changes in the organization of care, independent of changes in wages and benefits, which also facilitate improved patient care, such as improving the formal and information processes by which information is communicated, leveling organizational hierarchies such that workers’ voices are increasingly included in decision-making, reducing staffing ratios, and increasing workers’ access to the tools they need to do their jobs safely and well.
 The research team will measure several patient outcomes, including depressive symptoms and daily physical activity, as well as a range of clinical diagnostic outcomes.